johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part1.md

 * `'get-customers_ack'` - this is the physical channel/topic/subject name we'll use in the Faye transporter to publish/subscribe to **request** messages
 * `'get-customers_res'` - this is the physical channel/topic/subject name we'll use in the Faye transporter to publish/subscribe to **response** messages

 Let's build those native apps we mentioned.
-First the requestor.
+First the responder.

+#### Native Responder App (customerService)

 Assuming you're [following along](xxx) on the `main` branch, open the file `customerService/src/service.ts`.